winesapOS/winesapOS/UPGRADES.md

 - Add 'dmemcg-booster' to improve VRAM usage for games in Gamescope and Plasma sessions.
 - AppImagePool and bauh are replaced by Shelly for a GUI package manager.
 - Change to using 'paru-static' instead of 'yay' during upgrades.
+- Remove AppImageLauncher due to broken build and confusing user experience.

 ## 4.4.0 to 4.5.0